 Directions

-- In a separate small bowl, whisk together the honey, melted coconut oil, vanilla extract, ground cinnamon, and salt
+- In a small bowl, whisk together the honey, melted coconut oil, vanilla extract, cinnamon, and salt.

-- Pour the wet ingredients over the dry ingredients and stir until everything is well coated
+- Pour the wet mixture over the quinoa and nuts and stir until everything is evenly coated.

 Recipe Note